Flow orchestration with Prefect¶

 Up to this point, we've demonstrated running Prefect flows and tasks in a local environment using the ephemeral Prefect Orion API.
 As you've seen, it's possible to run flexible, sophisticated workflows in this way without any further configuration.

 Many users find running flows locally is useful for development, testing, and one-off or occasional workflow execution.

-Where you begin leveraging the full power of Prefect is when you begin using Prefect for flow orchestration — building, running, and monitoring your workflows at scale.
+Where you begin leveraging the full power of Prefect is when you begin using Prefect for flow coordination and orchestration — building, running, and monitoring your workflows at scale.

 Orchestration with Prefect helps you schedule and deploy workflows that run in the environments best suited to their execution.
 Orchestration helps you prevent and recover from failures, and view and manage the status of workflows, making your workflow:

 Designing workflows with Prefect starts with a few basic building blocks that you've already seen: flows and tasks.